sagemath/trac_to_gh/Issue 5612.md

 # Issue 5612: docs for solving a system of linear equations symbolically using symbolic matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5612

 Original creator: jason